 "Schedule" shall mean the schedule for the Blocks of Energy to be delivered Hourly on any given Day or Days during the Delivery Term.

-“Scheduled” shall mean the actions taken by Buyer and/or its designated representatives in accordance with Section 3.4 to notify Seller of Buyer’s requested schedule for Energy to be delivered by Seller.
+“Scheduled” (Again don’t understand need for new term)shall mean the actions taken by Buyer and/or its designated representatives in accordance with Section 3.4 to notify Seller of Buyer’s requested Schedule.

 "SERC" shall mean Southeast Electric Reliability Council, and any successor entity.